fraaaaaal/wnrs-franci/README.md

-# wnrs-franci
-A card game for people who are tired of 'so what do you do for work.'
-Franci Edition
+#### A card game for people who are tired of 'so what do you do for work.'
 # We're Not Really Strangers — Franci Edition 🃏

 > *"Either you'll leave knowing everything about each other — or you'll leave